carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 teaching: 0
 exercises: 0
 questions:
-- "What language are nextflow scripts written in?"
+- "What language are Nextflow scripts written in?"
 - "How do you assign variables?"
 - "How do write comments?"
 - "How do you control code execution?"